PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Methodology of

 \subsection{Framework of \sys}

-our method is an automated black-box jailbreaking attack method based on fuzz testing, which encompasses a cyclical regimen of seed initialization, seed selection, mutation, and execution.
+\sys is an automated black-box jailbreaking attack method based on fuzz testing, which encompasses a cyclical regimen of seed initialization, seed selection, mutation, and execution.

 \begin{itemize} \item \textbf{Seed initialization.} The first step is to generate or select initial inputs (seeds) from the current pool.
 We confront a bifurcated decision: leveraging pre-existing, human-crafted jailbreaking templates \cite{yu2023gptfuzzer} or initiating seeds stochastically \cite{lapid2023open}.
 Human-written templates, however, often lack scalability and adaptability, making it difficult and time-consuming to find a suitable one, especially for new questions with limited references.
 Conversely, randomly initialized jailbreaking templates can result in meaningless sequences, making it challenging to create semantically coherent jailbreaks.
-To overcome these limitations, \sys initializes with an empty seed pool, eliminating the need for existing jailbreaking templates.
-To address the initial challenge of limited seed availability, we introduce a pre-jailbreak phase where each problem undergoes several initial jailbreak attempts (e.g., 5 times).
-Successful jailbreaks from this phase are bypassed to conserve the query budget.
-Thus, the overall process in \sys consists of two stages: the pre-jailbreak and final-jailbreak stages.
-This dual-phase strategy enhances the efficiency and effectiveness of \sys.
+To overcome these limitations, \sys initializes with an empty seed pool, eliminating the need for existing jailbreaking templates. { To address the initial challenge of limited seed availability, we introduce a pre-jailbreak phase where each problem undergoes several initial jailbreak attempts (e.g., 10 times).
+Successful jailbreaks from this phase will bypass the subsequent attack procedure to reduce the query budget.
+Note that the pre-jailbreak queries were included in the total query count.
+Thus, the overall process in \sys consists of two stages: the pre-jailbreak and final-jailbreak stages. } This dual-phase strategy enhances the efficiency and effectiveness of \sys.

 \item \textbf{Seed selection.} Seed selection chooses specific seeds that are likely to achieve the attack goals to undergo mutation.
 There exist various seed selection strategies, such as random selection, Round Robin, UCB, and MCTS-Explore \cite{yu2023gptfuzzer}.
 Follow \cite{yu2023gptfuzzer}, we use MCTS-Explore in \sys by default.